Annual Review of Competency Progression (ARCP)

 Outcome 4: Trainee leaves the training programme without completion of training.

-Outcome 5: Incomplete evidence presented. ie. the panel cannot make a judgement on whether a trainee is progressing or not, because the required evidence is not available, this also includes missing Form R (B).
+Outcome 5: Incomplete evidence presented. ie. the panel cannot make a judgement on whether a trainee is progressing or not, because the required evidence is not available, this also includes missing Form R (Part B).

 Outcome 6: Gained all required competencies and successfully completed the training programme

-If it is determined a trainee is likely to receive an outcome 2, 3 or 4 (ior COVID outcome 10.2), the trainee will receive a phone call from a panel member (most likely their TPD), to arrange a feedback meeting (usually within a week of the ARCP).
+If it is determined a trainee is likely to receive an outcome 2, 3 or 4 (or COVID Outcome 10.2) the trainee will be contacted by a panel member (most likely their TPD) to arrange a feedback meeting.
+This is usually within a week of the ARCP.
 This follow up meeting will be solely between the trainee and their TPD or Educational Supervisor.
 The purpose of this meeting is to help the trainee understand the reason(s) for the outcome, to give them an opportunity to ask questions, for the TPD/Supervisor to offer support, and to ensure the trainee has a clear, well-supported action plan, going foward.